edimante/sfguide-terraform-sample/README.md

 # Terraforming Snowflake

-In attempt to learn about Snowflake and terraform, I've followed the steps in [this](https://quickstarts.snowflake.com/guide/terraforming_snowflake/index.html) guide by Snowflake.
+In attempt to learn about the Snowflake and [Terraform](https://www.terraform.io/), I've followed the steps in [this](https://quickstarts.snowflake.com/guide/terraforming_snowflake/index.html) guide by Snowflake.

 ### Gotchas: ###